Shuangy's Kitchensink

 pumpkin crust dough pressed on to a pie pan, with a few pierce from a fork. there is an orange dish towel in the background

-This paleo, gluten-free, and keto pie crust is made with almond flour.
-It is buttery, flaky, and perfect for both sweet and savory pies this holiday season.
+This buttery and flaky almond flour pie crust is made with only 5 ingredients!
+It's perfect for both sweet and savory pies and quiches for the holiday season or all year round.

 Ingredients

-• 1/2 cup grass-fed butter or coconut oil *
+• 1/2 cup coconut oil, or grass-fed butter

 • 1 Egg